 James Heddle and Mary Beth Brangan, life and work partners since 1983, are documentary video and radio producers, educators and organizers.
 They co-direct EON, the Ecological Options Network, producing documentaries, video reports and blogs on activists and organizations working - at local, national and international levels - for solutions to planetary challenges.

-Documentaries by Brangan and Heddle have been broadcast and toured nationally and internationally; aired in Congress, the United Nations, on PBS, ABC, CNN, cable; and used in parliaments, universities, libraries and by citizens’ organizations and NGO’s worldwide.
+Documentaries by Brangan and Heddle have been broadcast and toured nationally and internationally; screened in Congress, the United Nations, aired on PBS, ABC, CNN, cable; and used in parliaments, universities, libraries and by citizens’ organizations and NGO’s worldwide.
 Their work has been honored at the Sundance, American, San Francisco Asian-American, Dallas, Hawaii International and Margaret Mead Film Festivals, among others.

 Morgan Peterson is a producer for 2018 Oscar-nominated short film DeKalb Elementary , and the feature documentary Bronies: The Extremely Unlikely Adult Fans of My Little Pony (2012).
 She is writer/director for the award-winning shorts " I'll Take Care Of You (2014) , The Greats (2015), and the upcoming Bloodlust (2019).
 Morgan is a graduate of UCLA School of Film and Television.
 She often works as an assistant director and lives in Los Angeles.
 MorganPetersonFilms.com

 Filmmakers MORGAN PETERSON (lft.), JAMES HEDDLE (ctr.) & MARY BETH BRANGAN (rt.)